Story

 Freewheelin’ Dylan Refugee Cycle Ride 2016 and beyond!

-My name is Dylan Hopkinson, I am an archaeologist, occasional artist and a cycling enthusiast, with an empathetic humanitarian streak which has motivated me to put my career on hold indefinitely to embark on this exciting adventure.
+My name is Dylan Hopkinson, I am an archaeologist, occasional artist and a cycling enthusiast, with an empathetic humanitarian streak which has motivated me to put my career on hold to embark on this exciting adventure.

 Admittedly the challenge will bring me huge personal reward in the form of life experiences I would never otherwise take part in, but at the same time I am able to raise awareness about the plight of countless displaced people around the world and raise money for a worthy charity in the process.
 None of the money raised is used to fund my participation in the project, and all my living costs are all met by me personally having sold my belongings and committed my life savings to the challenge.

-environmental and geopolitical upheaval; in Yemen, Niger, Myanmar, Sudan, and Syria, Iraq for example.
+We are currently facing the worst humanitarian crises of our time; manymillions of people are forced from their homes around the world byenvironmental and geopolitical upheaval; in Yemen, Niger, Myanmar, Sudan, and Syria, Iraq for example.
 Many of these are children, the sick, and elderly and they don’t all survive the treacherous journeys as they flee.
 Their terrifying ordeal is not over by leaving the immediate threats of their homelands behind and they are bundled into trucks, required to walk many miles or take dangerous voyages by boat.
 Many are afraid and exhausted, food and water are often in short supply and the conditions they then continue to endure are pitiful.
+The NGO International Rescue Committee has been working to support vulnerable refugees since its origins; formed after the 1933 call to action by Albert Einstein.
+They provide food, water and shelter, clothing and educational programmes for children.
+They offer medical and washing facilities, legal advice, education and emotional support for those in need, and are the only NGO to also work at resettling them into new foster countries.
+My charity bicycle ride to support the International Rescue Committee started in April 2016 and will take several years to complete as I plan tocircumnavigate the world by bicycle.
+I’ve already cycled much more than 20000 km through Europe into Turkey, across the Caspian Sea to join the Silk Route through Central Asia and the stunning landscapes of the Pamir Highway.

 Thanks for listening.
 Thanks for giving.
 Thanks for helping to rescue lives.